typekev/typekev-bot/README.md

 ## Training the bot

 Run the `train` script to generate a `classifier.json` for each bot within the `src/bots` directory.
-Training is performed on each bot's associated `knowledgebase.tsv` file.
+Training is performed on each bot's associated `knowledgebase.csv` file.
 Each bot corresponds to a single language, such as `en` or `fr`.

 To support more languages, create a new folder (it's name should correspond to the language the bot will support) in the `src/bots` directory, and add the new bot/language to the `Bot` enum in `types.ts`.
-Remember to include a `knowledgebase.tsv` file in the new bot/language folder before running the `train` script.
+Remember to include a `knowledgebase.csv` file in the new bot/language folder before running the `train` script.

-Before testing a bot, make sure the bot's corresponding `responses.json` file exists and that all the possible `Answer`'s found in the bot's associated `knowledgebase.tsv` file are also included as keys in `responses.json`.
+Before testing a bot, make sure the bot's corresponding `responses.json` file exists and that all the possible `Answer`'s found in the bot's associated `knowledgebase.csv` file are also included as keys in `responses.json`.

 `responses.json` is of type `Record<string, string[]>`.
-This allows for each bot to have multiple responses for each `Answer` in `knowledgebase.tsv`.
+This allows for each bot to have multiple responses for each `Answer` in `knowledgebase.csv`.

 ## Testing the chatbot